cometbft/knowledge-base/protocols/mempool/protocol-abstract.md

 are highlighted.
 Notice that only the highlighted vertices have outbound links.
-This happens because in other vertices from the same process, the transaction is already on the `seen` map and therefore no action is taken.
+This happens because in other vertices from the same process, the transaction is already on the `seen` set and therefore no action is taken.
 The non-highlighted vertices also represent the redundancy of the transaction propagation mechanism, namely the steps (and the messages triggering those steps) that could be avoided because they are redundant.